| Written by Mark Buzinkay

 Training inefficiency may occur when the goal of a training session is not set properly, and worker needs are not met when developing the safety training content.
 Well designed content results in higher efficiency during training sessions as workers start with differing levels of knowledge (12).

-Therefore, designing safety training content requires an in-depth analysis of the materials, methods and processes that are perceived by workers to be of importance to safety.
+Therefore, designing safety training content requires an in-depth analysis of the materials, methods and processes that workers perceive to be of importance to safety.
 Hallowell (13) conducted eleven case studies in different regions of the U.S. and found that the most common methods used by companies to transfer safety knowledge are orientation and training sessions, toolbox talks, informal safety communication among workers, and formal presentations by safety managers.

 Preparedness in hazardous environments plays an important role.
-Firefighters for example must effectively train in many subject areas to avoid injury.
+Firefighters, for example, must effectively train in many subject areas to avoid injury.
 This includes learning through various learning actions from different sources like observation during training, drills, incidents, and responses, but also networking with other firefighters and educational material provided.
 (14)

 emergency-response-training-6